aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/explicit_blocks.md

 greet {puts "Outputting from inside the block!" }
 ```

-Here, `&` unary operator converts the block passed in to the method into a proc object, assigns it to the variable `block` and makes it available to the method.
+Here, `&` unary operator converts the block passed in to the method into a proc object, assigns it to the variable `block` and makes it available inside the method.
 That way, inside the method, we can invoke the `call` method on the proc object that `block` refers to.

 Not only that, since `block` refers to a proc object, we can simply pass it around: